Saranga7/SMMALA/README.md

 ```

 ### 2️⃣ Download dinov3 weights

-After cloning, download the pretrained dinov3 weights and place them in weights/pretrained (or as configured in your cfg).
+After cloning, download the pretrained dinov3 weights and place them in `weights/pretrained`.
 Depending on which dinov3 encoder backbones you want to experiment with, it should look somthing like this:

 ```
 weights/pretrained